 In-Building Distributed Antenna Systems (DAS) have become a critical part of both carrier cellular networks and enterprise infrastructure.
 But as the technology has evolved over the last 20 years it has become increasingly complex.
 The list of acronyms alone can be overwhelming: iDAS, oDAS, eDAS, active DAS, passive DAS, hybrid DAS, off-air DAS, and numerous others.
 This guide will describe common types of distributed antenna systems and effective implementation strategies.

 A Distributed Antenna System, as the name implies, “distributes” signal.
 But it generally doesn’t generate the cellular signal itself.
 A DAS needs to be fed signal from somewhere.
-There are four typical signal sources: off-air (via an antenna on the roof), an on-site BTS (Base Transceiver Station), and finally the newest approach: small cells.
+Whether it's 4G LTE or 5G, there are four typical signal sources: off-air (via an antenna on the roof), an on-site BTS (Base Transceiver Station), and finally the newest approach: small cells.

 Once received, the cellular signal must be distributed throughout the building.
 There are four main types of distribution systems: active (using fiber optic or ethernet cable), passive, hybrid, and digital.